 Schedule

 The graduate cohort program will operate on a 7 or 7.5-week session with students completing 3-6 credits of study in each 7 or 7.5-week session.

 Contact Information

-For specific program and curriculum questions contact Chad Stevens, Ph.D., coordinator of the MBA program with a concentration in Health Systems Management at (570) 945-8431 or chad.stevens@keystone.edu.
+For specific program and curriculum questions contact Patricia Davis, Ph.D., program director, at (570) 945-8424 or patricia.davis@keystone.edu.

 Application

 Keystone College accepts students to the MBA program with a concentration in Health Systems Management for fall, spring, and summer terms.
 Students applying for the MBA program have no additional requirements other than those required for all master's applicants.

 Course Requirements

 BUSN 5150 - International Accounting

 BUSN 5250 - Global Work Teams

 BUSN 5300 - Operations Management

 BUSN 5400 - Strategic Marketing

 BUSN 6150 - Financial Management in Public & Non-Profit Organizations

 BUSN 6200 - Corporate Law and Regulations

 BUSN 6250 - Managerial Economics

 BUSN 6910 - Strategic Analysis

 CORE 5100 - Graduate Writing and Research

 HSM 6100 - Health Systems Management

 HSM 6150 - Essentials of Managed Health Care

 HSM 6200 - Health Law and Ethics

-Master of Business Administration (MBA) Program Coordinator: Chad Stevens, Ph.D.
+Master of Business Administration (MBA) Program Director: Patricia Davis, Ph.D.

 The Master of Business Administration (MBA) is designed to provide the skills and knowledge necessary for individuals to enhance their career opportunities including promotions and increased compensation.
 The MBA assists with starting a new business and attainment of specific management or leadership positions.
 MBA coursework involves a broad spectrum of business-related topics including accounting, statistics, economics, communications, management, and entrepreneurship.
 The MBA program not only readies students to work for financial institutions such as banks, but also prepares them for management positions in other fields or as founders of start-up companies.

 Program Goals

 - Students will demonstrate integrated, innovative strategic thinking and problem solving skill

 - Students will demonstrate exceptional oral, written, and presentation skills.

 - Students will evaluate and summarize operational knowledge of business, marketing, project management, information technology, finance, accounting, statistics and quantitative analysis.

 - Students will appraise environmental, corporate, and financial resource sustainability.

 - Students will evaluate and demonstrate ethical and responsible behavior in business activities.

 Program Format

 The MBA program will be delivered in an online format.
 Students will be required to have the necessary hardware and software and access to the Internet in order to complete the coursework.
 Anticipated program length is one to two years, depending on course load.

 Program Prerequisites

 Applicants must possess a bachelor's degree (any major) from a regionally accredited college or university with an overall GPA of 3.00 or higher.

 Tuition

 \$600 per credit.